qut-dmrc/youtube_search/README.md

 Create a CSV file with at least two columns: keyword, study_group.
 Our standard input CSV contains a list of all Australian Federal candidates and electorates.

+Copy config_default.py to config_local.py, and fill in your values as appropriate.

 Add your YouTube API key to config_local.py, in the format:
 DEVELOPER_KEY = "<YOUR_API_KEY_HERE>"

+Also add the file path to your BigQuery JSON key, and fill in the appropriate values for the table you want to save results to.

+Note that in accordance with YouTube API rules, data saved to BigQuery expires in 14 days.

 Run the program: